chadsansing/ouroboros/gm-resources/planning/session-7.md

 - Putting the entire future of the Piscean system at risk in 40 years' time timeo satisfy their murderous impulses.
 - Keeping all of this secret from the high council and denying due process of adjudication that might have led to vastly different outcomes.

 Byorme can't believe any of this: "Zharga has safeguarded our furture for generations, Gethu.
-I warn you - if you overreach!"
+I warn you - if you overreach there will be repercussions!"

 Gethu invites the PCs to read their statements.
 The agenda is to convince Byorme of Zharga's guilt.
 Pressure 4.